The Denturism program prepares students to provide care as independent oral health care professionals.

-- learn techniques in the fabrication of implant supported dentures through simulation
+In addition, students will learn techniques in the fabrication of implant overdentures through simulation.

 The program consists of a challenging curriculum, including academic, clinical and laboratory skills.
 Emphasis is placed on interprofessional education, whereby students learn to function within a collaborative oral health-care team.
 Students are to assume responsibility for ensuring the client base required to participate in the clinical component of the program.

 Graduates of this program are eligible to apply to take the College of Denturists of Ontario (CDO) provincial licensing examination.
+(NOTE: Additional fees apply.)
 Successful completion of the examination is one of the requirements to be registered to practice as a Denturist in the province by the College of Denturists of Ontario.
 See denturists-cdo.com for further information about the registration process in Ontario.